Cannabis is the most widely used illicit drug in the United States and use continues to grow as more states move towards legalization.

 Cannabis is derived from “cannabis sativa” a plant that grows in many different environments, including indoors with hydroponic technology.
 The main active ingredient of cannabis is THC, which is the part of the plant that produces a high.
 The potency of THC varies greatly depending on the way it is extracted and used.

 Cannabis comes in three different forms: marijuana, hashish, and hash oil.
 Each form of cannabis can be used in a number of ways and is derived from different parts of the plant.
 Marijuana is the least potent of the three and is derived from dried flowers and leaves.
 Hashish is made from the resin of the cannabis plant and is typically pressed into small blocks and smoked, although it can also be added to food and consumed.
 Hashish oil is the most potent of the three and is a thick oil obtained from hashish.
-It is mostly commonly smoked.
+It is most commonly smoked.

 Marijuana is the most common name used when discussing the cannabis plant, and it is the least potent version of the drug.
 Marijuana goes by many names including ganja, herb, weed, chronic, and pot.
 Marijuana is derived from dried flowers and leaves and most commonly smoked as a cigarette called a “joint,” but may also be baked into foods and consumed.